Loading...

 How to consume Prawns, White Rice without glucose spikes

-Incorporate vegetables like broccoli, spinach, or kale into your meal to slow down the absorption of carbohydrates.
+Add non-starchy vegetables such as broccoli, spinach, or bell peppers to your dish.
+These can increase fiber content and help slow down the absorption of carbohydrates.

 Add Healthy Fats